JustasDaugi/trellis-1.1/README.md

 trellis-1.1 is a project management application that allows users to create and manage boards, lists, and cards efficiently.
 With collaboration features, real-time activity logging, and user authentication and authorization, this application is designed to make teamwork easier.

+**Disclaimer**: This project is a continuation of the previous capstone project.

 ## Table of Contents

 - [Features](#features)